ndeakin/backward-cpp/README.md

 ### Libraries to read the debug info

-Backward currently supports pretty printed stack traces on GNU/Linux, and on Windows coming soon*!
-It will compile fine under other platforms but will not do anything.  **Pull requests are welcome :)**
+Backward currently supports pretty printed stack traces on GNU/Linux, it will compile fine under other platforms but will not do anything.  **Pull requests are welcome :)**

-*currently signals will be handled on windows and the signal name printed.
-The stack trace will be empty.
+NOTE: Windows support is on its way!
+Currently signals will be handled and the signal name printed on 64 bit Windows (and possibly 32 bit, though it has not been tested).

 Also, by default you will get a really basic stack trace, based on the `backtrace_symbols` API: